White meat

 In culinary terms, white meat is meat which is pale in color before and after cooking.
 In traditional gastronomy, white meat also includes rabbit, the flesh of milk-fed young mammals (in particular veal and lamb), and sometimes pork.
 In ecotrophology and nutritional studies, white meat includes poultry and fish, but excludes all mammal flesh, which is considered red meat.

 Various factors have resulted in debate centering on the definition of white and red meat.
-A common example is the lighter-colored meat of poultry (white meat), coming from the breast, as contrasted with darker-colored meat from the legs (red meat).
+Dark meat is used to describe darker-colored flesh.
+A common example is the lighter-colored meat of poultry (white meat), coming from the breast, as contrasted with darker-colored meat from the legs (dark meat).
 Certain types of poultry that are sometimes grouped as white meat are red when raw, such as duck and goose.
 Some types of fish, such as tuna, sometimes are red when raw and turn white when cooked.

 Terminology

 The terms white, red, light and dark applied to meat have varied and inconsistent meanings in different contexts.
 The term white meat in particular has caused confusion from oversimplification in scientific publications, misuse of the term in the popular press, and evolution of the term over decades.
 Some writers suggest avoiding the terms "red" and "white" altogether, instead classifying meat by objective characteristics such as myoglobin or heme iron content, lipid profile, fatty acid composition, cholesterol content, etc.

-In nutritional studies, white meat may also include amphibians like frogs and land snails.
-Mammal flesh (eg; beef, pork, goat, lamb, doe, rabbit) is excluded and considered to be red meat.
+In nutritional studies, white meat may also include land snails and amphibians like frogs.
+Mammal flesh (eg; beef, pork, goat, lamb, doe, rabbit) is excluded and considered to be red meat (although rabbit meat is sometimes considered to be white meat).
 Periodically some researchers allow lean cuts of rabbit to be an outlier and categorize it into the “white meat” category because it shares certain nutritional similarities with poultry.
 Otherwise, nutritional studies and social studies popularly define "red meat" as coming from any mammal, "seafood" as coming from fish and shellfish, and "white meat" coming from birds and other animals.
 Some entomologists have referred to edible insects as "the next white meat".

 The United States Department of Agriculture (USDA) typically classifies red meat, poultry, and seafood as their own separate categories.
 The USDA considers all livestock animals (including beef, veal, pork) to be "red meat” because their muscles contain enough myoglobin that their fresh meat is deep red in color prior to being cooked.
 Poultry and seafood are not considered to be red meats because they contain less myoglobin.
 The term white meat is used to describe poultry in particular; while this includes duck and geese, they are considered to be a dark meat.
 Seafood is treated as a distinct product and not included as a type of meat by the USDA's FSIS.
-The World Health Organization (WHO) makes a distinction between white meat and seafood.
+The World Health Organization (WHO) distinguishes between white meat and seafood.